SAP-archive/teched2019-cloud-cf-product-list/exercises/09_secure/README.md

 * Push the application to your cloud foundry space: `cf push`

 ### Step 5: Adding the XS Advanced Application Router
 The [XS Advanced Application Router](https://github.infra.hana.ondemand.com/TechEd2017/product-list/blob/advanced/src/main/approuter/README.md) is used to provide a single entry point to a business application that consists of several different apps (microservices).
 It dispatches requests to backend microservices and acts as a reverse proxy.
 The rules that determine which request should be forwarded to which _destinations_ are called _routes_.
 The application router can be configured to authenticate the users and propagate the user information.
-Fianlly, the application router can serve static content.
+Finally, the application router can serve static content.

 **Note** that the application router does not hide the backend microservices in any way.
 They are still directly accessible bypassing the application router.
 So, the backend microservices _must_ protect all their endpoints by validating the JWT token and implementing proper scope checks.